Bruc3U/Flower_project/README.md

 | Japanese Maple | 6 | 2 | 3 |
 | Japanese Red Maple | 3 | 0 | 1 |

-# I/Defining the goal:

-# II/Data Wrangling:
+# I/Data Wrangling:
 Once the pictures were taken the only ‘cleaning’ step was to convert most of the files into a similar extension such as JPG and rename the files to have a better classification (Picture 3).
 A CSV file was also created to have a proper path to the data (required by Google Cloud) (Picture 4).
 After gathering and cleaning the data, we finally fed it to the Google Machine Learning API.

-# III/ Analysis:
+# II/ Analysis:

 We can observe that the overall accuracy for Google Cloud was 75% whereas the PictureThis app is 100%.
 Google Cloud’s predictions were given with the number of percentages predictions for each species, when the software had more than 50% accuracy in one column it would count as a correct prediction.
 (See Pictures 1 and 2).